csterritt/daisy-tw-worker-d1-drizzle/README.md

 Standard sign in, and password reset via email routes are provided.

+**Note:** This is the "styled" version of this project (See Styling section below).
+There is a [sibling project](https://github.com/csterritt/worker-d1-drizzle) that is unstyled.
+It is functionally identical, just with minimal styling that can be removed by deleting two files, and their references.

 #### Sign up modes

 The app can be configured to run in one of following four modes, by setting the `SIGN_UP_MODE`